Volunteer Committees

 The Early Professionals' Committee (EPC) was created to support athletic trainers in the early stages of their career by fostering leadership, developing educational initiatives and promoting professional and ethical values.
 The committee addresses issues around transition to practice, creates opportunities to develop career skills and leadership development opportunities and foster professional networking and mentorship for athletic trainers in the first six years of initial certification.

-The Education Journal Committee (EJC) oversees the operation, content and editorial procedures of the Athletic Training Education Journal.
+The Athletic Training Education Journal Committee (ATEJC) oversees the operation, content and editorial procedures of the Athletic Training Education Journal.
 The committee chair serves as Editor-in-Chief of the Athletic Training Education Journal and the members of the committee serve as editors of the Journal.

 Executive Council for Education

 The NATA Executive Council for Education (ECE) oversees matters related to AT education.
-The groups facilitates quality professional and post-professional education, coordinates the delivery of educational programming for the profession and maintains a dialogue with its CAATE and BOC liaisons on accreditation and certification matters affecting AT education.
+The group facilitates quality professional and post-professional education, coordinates the delivery of educational programming for the profession and maintains a dialogue with its CAATE and BOC liaisons on accreditation and certification matters affecting AT education.
 The ECE informs and assists the profession in setting the direction for athletic training education.
 Emphasizing a commitment to improving patient care through an evidence-based approach, the ECE proactively influences best educational practices that reflect athletic training’s interprofessional nature and commitment to learning.
-The following committees and the AT EducATionalist Community fall within the ECE:
+The council consists of four panels: 1) Projects, 2) Research, 3) Meetings’ Educational Programming, and 4) Engagement.
+Additionally, the following committees report to and the AT EducATionalist Community is administered within the ECE:

 • Convention Program Committee: The CPC oversees planning and implementation of NATA Clinical Symposia & AT Expo educational program.
-The committee is composed of ten district representatives and a member overseeing Evidence-Based Practice (EBP) programming.
+The committee is composed of 11 district representatives and three at-large members.

 Finance Committee